2BrainsProjects/PS/code/js/README.md

 * `LinksService` - The class that contains all the hypermedia links needed for the communication with the API;
 * `HttpService` - The base class for all the services, which allows to make requests with the `GET`, `POST`, `PUT` and `DELETE` methods;
-* `GomokuService` - The class that contains all the domain related services:
+* `AnonichatService` - The class that contains all the domain related services:
     * `HomeService` - The service that contains the method to get the API Home.
     * `UsersService` - The service that contains the methods for the user management;
     * `GamesService` - The service that contains the methods for the game management;